devuan/libdevuansdk/README.md

 ## Documentation

-Find documentation inside the `doc` directory of libdevuansdk.
+Find documentation inside the `docs` directory of libdevuansdk.

 ## Notes